 While the abstract nature of the Papermoon Diner aesthetic might appear disorganized at first glance, Briskie explains in a recent interview the intention behind each piece of decor that lives in the diner.
 “She (Kim) wanted a place that would be fun and very eclectic and very colorful, where people could hang out.”

-Deciding that the original building’s drab, old-school diner feel wouldn’t serve Kim’s mission, Briskie threw it all out.
+Deciding that the original building’s drab, old-school diner food wouldn’t serve Kim’s mission, Briskie threw it all out.
 “Everything left, and the colors came first.
 Then, it was just a matter of layering stuff.
 I’ve been doing this as long as we’ve been open, so I kind of notice when something’s missing,” he says.

 Over the years, he has added thousands of items to the Papermoon collection.
 Each item contributes to the cohesiveness of decor that shouldn’t make sense, but does.